Last Updated on May 7, 2023

 You will see these people everywhere.
-They became too busy with life that they forgot to allocate time to learning something new.
+They became so busy with life that they forgot to devote time to learning something new.
 They would instead waste their precious time mindlessly scrolling on social media.

 Imagine the people and organizations who refused to adapt to the rise of computers, automation, and the Internet.
 They all went extinct.

 Also, there is the self-satisfaction of learning something you never thought possible or doing something you thought you couldn’t.

 General topic > less general topic > specific topic > more specific topic > mastery.

 You also don’t need to go very deep or specialize.
-You can apply the 80-20 Rule or the Pareto Principle, which would mean that learning as little as 20% can produce 80% of the result.
+You can apply the 80-20 Rule or the Pareto Principle, meaning that learning as little as 20% can produce 80% of the result.

 There are four categories that I believe we should learn:

-Professional Knowledge – we need to have the knowledge that allows us to improve our work or our primary source of income.
+We need to have the knowledge that allows us to improve our work or our primary source of income.

 Whatever your profession may be, it will take years of formal and informal learning to gain the necessary skills to be at par with the best.

-Growth Mindset – proper mindset is crucial to anyone trying to succeed in life.
-You have to acknowledge that you don’t know everything and that other people are better than you in certain aspects of life.
+A proper mindset is crucial to anyone trying to succeed in life.
+It would be best to acknowledge that you don’t know everything and that other people are better than you in certain aspects of life.

-It would be best to let go of the things you can’t control and focus on those that you can.
-Humility is part of the long process towards self-improvement, just like what Proverbs 16:18 said that pride goes before destruction.
+Humility is also part of the long process towards self-improvement, just like Proverbs 16:18 says that pride goes before destruction.
 So if you want to move forward, stay grounded.

-This is more of experiential learning and will require practice.
-Life is hard but just hard enough so that we can learn from it.
+This is more experiential learning and will require practice.
+Life is hard, but just hard enough so that we can learn from it.